Excellent results for Business Aviation and hopeful passenger figures for Antwerp Airport in 2021

 Passenger figures

-Antwerp airport was -once again- hit hard in the first months of 2021.
+Antwerp airport was – once again – hit hard in the first months of 2021.
 Due to the rising covid-19 figures and a new lockdown, non-essential travel was prohibited until 19 April.
 As a result, the first TUI fly flights to five Spanish destinations departed at the end of April.
 This was clearly reflected in the figures.
-In the first half of the year, we welcomed 39,000 passengers.
+In the first half of the year, Antwerp welcomed 39,000 passengers.

 As of July, more flights were scheduled and TUI fly flew again to 7 of their 10 destinations from Antwerp.
 “This was also the beginning of a nice recovery.
 In July, August and September, we welcomed 61,000 passengers.
 114% more compared to the summer of 2020“, says CEO Eric Dumas.

 The recovery also continued after the summer.
-In November, we had a successful restart of flights to Nador and Tangier, but these had to be stopped again after a few weeks due to the travel restrictions imposed by Morocco.
+In November, Antwerp had a successful restart of flights to Nador and Tangier, but these had to be stopped again after a few weeks due to the travel restrictions imposed by Morocco.
 On an annual basis, the airport closes with just under 147,000 passengers.

 “A hopeful result“, concludes CEO Eric Dumas.
 “When we look at the second half of 2021, we received 38% fewer passengers than in 2019, before the start of the covid-19 pandemic.
 If the recovery continues like this and also the flights to Innsbruck, Nador and Tangier start up again, we can expect a good result in 2022.
 We continue to work hard, and look optimistically towards 2022.”